NationalSecurityAgency/ghidra/DevGuide.md

 gradle sleighCompile
 ```

-Refresh the Gradle project in Eclipse.
+Refresh the projects in Eclipse.
 You should not see any errors at this point, and you can accomplish many development tasks.
 However, some features of Ghidra will not be functional until further steps are taken.